Chart Color Schemes

 Mawson has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the suburb of Mawson is estimated at approximately 3,510 as of Feb 2026.
-This figure reflects an increase of 70 people since the 2021 Census, which reported a population of 3,440 people.
-The change is inferred from the resident population of 3,474 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,663 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Mawson's growth of 2.0% since census positions it within 2.5 percentage points of the SA3 area (4.5%), demonstrating competitive growth fundamentals.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mawson's population is estimated at around 3,547 as of May 2026.
+This reflects an increase of 107 people (3.1%) since the 2021 Census, which reported a population of 3,440 people.
+The change is inferred from the resident population of 3,526 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 55 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,681 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering the projected demographic shifts, lower quartile growth of statistical areas across the nation is anticipated.
-The suburb is expected to increase by 48 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.3% in total over the 17 years.
+Considering the projected demographic shifts, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to increase by 67 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.3% in total over the 16 years.

 Frequently Asked Questions - Population